QuantarockTech/website/README.md

 # website
-# We are working with this website
+# We are working with this website....
+# we are going with the designing part